#tbt We were honored to be at the Model UN Conference.Read More

 Lal Thilakarathna is a senior instructor at Sri Lanka Foundation International Performing Arts Center.
 He received his Diploma of Visual Arts “Lalithakala” and completed the National “Gandharva” Exam.
 His work consists of choreographing, dancing, directing, drumming and instructing generations of students.
 Lal is one of the very few Veterans of Kandyan dance in Sri Lanka and is qualified to perform the “Ves Baduma," which is the graduation for male Kandyan dancers.
 He has performed at various locations such as the Kennedy Center and the Sydney Opera House.
 Lal has also taken part in various travel shows like ITB Berlin, World Trade Fai Ion London and CHOGAM, Sri Lanka.

-Chaturi Wikramaarachchi is an instructor at the Sri Lanka Foundation International Performing Arts Center.
-She recieved her Bachelors of Arts from Visual and Performing Arts University in 2007.
+Chathuri Wickramarachchi is an instructor at the Sri Lanka Foundation International Performing Arts Center.
+She recieved her Bachelor of Arts from Visual and Performing Arts University in 2007.
 She is a graduate from Chitrasena Dance School & Channa Upuli Dance School studying Upcountry and Fusion Dance.
 Her work consists of choreographing, dancing, directing, drumming and instructing generations of students.
-Chaturi has instructed at various institutions in Sri Lanka.
-As a professional dancer and choreographer, Chaturi has toured 30 countries with various dance troupes.
+Chathuri has instructed at various institutions in Sri Lanka.
+As a professional dancer and choreographer, Chathuri has toured 30 countries with various dance troupes.